Long-Range Planning

 Given these realities and in embrace of renewal, in late 2022 Shannon Kershner tasked a diverse group of church members with the responsibility of developing a long-range plan to ensure our strength and presence into the future.

-The four guiding principles of the Long-Range Planning Task Force are
+The four guiding principles of the Long-Range Planning Task Force have been

-The planning process is guided by an outside consulting firm.
-Together they and the task force are charged with engaging you, the congregation, as well as pastoral staff, lay staff, guests, and partners to develop a three-to-five-year plan for Fourth Church.
+The planning process was guided by an outside consulting firm.
+Together they and the task force were charged with engaging you, the congregation, as well as pastoral staff, lay staff, guests, and partners to develop a three-to-five-year plan for Fourth Church.

 The first step in this planning process began in January 2023 with the issuance of a request for proposals from consulting firms and the selection of consulting partners in the spring.